kircherlab/MPRAOligoDesign/README.md

 ### Step 5: Investigate results

 After successful execution there should be a `results` folder.
 Under `results/final_design/` all sample ids are listed with the corresponding design file `results/final_design/<sample_id>/design.fa.gz`.
-A combied design file can be found here: `results/final_design/design.fa.gz`
+A combined design file can be found here: `results/final_design/design.fa.gz`

 If you want to get an overview why several sequences/regions are removed you can check the file `results/oligo_design/<sample_id>/design_<variants/sequences/regions>_filter.log`. `variants/sequences/regions` depends on the input you used.